Efficient error and variance estimation for randomized matrix computations

 \section{Abstract}

-Randomized algorithms based on sketching have become a workhorse tool in low-rank matrix approximation.
-To use these algorithms safely in applications, they should be coupled with diagnostics to assess the quality of approximation.
-To meet this need, this paper proposes a jackknife resampling method to estimate the variability of the output of a randomized matrix computation.
-The variability estimate can recognize that a computation requires additional data or that the computation is intrinsically unstable.
-As examples, the paper studies jackknife estimates for two randomized low-rank matrix approximation algorithms.
-In each case, the operation count for the jackknife estimate is independent of the dimensions of the target matrix.
-In numerical experiments, the estimator accurately assesses variability and also provides an order-of-magnitude estimate of the mean-square error.
+Randomized matrix algorithms have become workhorse tools in scientific computing and machine learning.
+To use these algorithms safely in applications, they should be coupled with posterior error estimates to assess the quality of the output.
+To meet this need, this paper proposes two diagnostics: a leave-one-out error estimator for randomized low-rank approximations and a jackknife resampling method to estimate the variance of the output of a randomized matrix computation.
+Both of these diagnostics are rapid to compute for randomized low-rank approximation algorithms such as the randomized SVD and randomized Nystr\"om approximation, and they provide useful information that can be used to assess the quality of the computed output and guide algorithmic parameter choices.

 \begin{AMS} 62F40, 65F55, 68W20 \end{AMS}